-Technological advancements mean criminals can now intercept the signal from the key fob that is used to open modern vehicles and start the ignition.
-They can do this from by your home, replicate the signal and steal the vehicle in a matter of minutes.
+Technological advancements mean criminals can now intercept and replicate the signal from the key fob that is used to open modern vehicles and start the ignition.
+They can do this if they are near your home, allowing them to steal the vehicle in a matter of minutes.

 Watch this video from the West Midlands Police in the United Kingdom.

 - Do not leave your key fob next to your front door or window

 - Store keys in an RFID box to stop a signal being emitted

 - Park vehicle in a secure area to deter criminals targeting your vehicle

 Another way that criminals exploit the key fob is during the process of locking the vehicle.
 As you lock your car, criminals can intercept and block the “lock signal” sent by the key fob to the vehicle, leaving it unlocked.
 The criminal can then easily steal the contents inside the vehicle, or the vehicle itself.

 - Be aware of suspicious people around you while you lock your car.

 - Check the doors are locked before leaving the car.